jrc03c/js-math-tools/readme.md

 ## `add(a, b)`

 Returns the sum where `a` and `b` are numbers or arbitrarily nested arrays of numbers.
 Note that `a` and `b` don't both have to be the same type; `a` could be a number while `b` could be an arbitrarily nested array of numbers, or vice versa.
+See the note below `sum` to read about the differences between `add` and `sum`.

 ## `append(a, b, axis=0)`